wajo666/home-assistant-custom-components-cover-rf-time-based/README.md

 - `tilt_only_when_closed` - shows the configured restriction mode
 - `tilting_time_up` / `tilting_time_down` - configured tilt travel times

-### Services to set position or action without triggering cover movement
+### Custom Services

-This component provides 2 services:
+This component provides 3 custom services:

-1.  ```cover_rf_time_based.set_known_position``` lets you specify the position of the cover if you have other sources of information, i.e. sensors.
+1.  ```cover_rf_time_based.set_known_position``` lets you specify the position of the cover (and tilt position if applicable) if you have other sources of information, i.e. sensors.
 It's useful as the cover may have changed position outside of HA's knowledge, and also to allow a confirmed position to make the arrow buttons display more appropriately.
-1.  ```cover_rf_time_based.set_known_action``` is for instances when an action is caught in the real world but not process in HA, .e.g. an RF bridge detects a ```stop``` action that we want to input into HA without calling the stop command.
+1.  ```cover_rf_time_based.set_known_action``` is for instances when an action is caught in the real world but not processed in HA, e.g. an RF bridge detects a ```stop``` action that we want to input into HA without calling the stop command.
+1.  ```cover_rf_time_based.send_command``` allows you to send specific cover commands programmatically, including tilt commands if supported.

 #### ```cover_rf_time_based.set_known_position```